jdhao/blog_source/git_branch_operations.md

 # Find remote tracking branch for local branch

-If we want to find the remote local branch a local branch is tracking, we can use the following command:
+If we want to find the remote branch that a local branch is tracking, we can use the following command:

 ```bash
 git branch -vv